 This site is so great that you might decide to use it yourself!
 Duolingo is a totally free site dedicated to teaching you a new language.
 You can choose from Spanish, French, German, Italian, Portuguese, Russian, and more.
 It is available online as a website and also as an app for Kindle Fires and other tablets.
 Get started learning a new language here.

 You’ll be amazed at the beauty of Kids Discover.
 It’s so fascinating that kids can’t help themselves.
 They have to learn more!
 They offer 200 free lessons.

 If you want access to the rest of the lessons (including a break down into appropriate Lexile reading levels) it’s just $4 per month.
 Discover these beautiful lessons here.

 If you need fun (educational) games for your child in pre-k through 5th grade, they’ll enjoy ABCya!
 This site has a great variety of games that reinforce math, reading, and strategy skills.
 It’s also available as an app for tablets.
-Learn more (pardon the pun!) here.
+Learn more (pun totally intended!) here.